-Life-sciences and R&D Pharma companies (viz: Medicon Valley, Novo Nordisk, and Lundbeck) have also contributed in the economy of Copenhagen.
+Life-sciences and R&D Pharma companies (viz: Medicon Valley, Novo Nordisk, and Lundbeck) have also contributed to the economy of Copenhagen.

-Being a service oriented economy and the most important city of Denmark, Copenhagen was ranked 4th among the list of top 50 European cities of the future by Financial Times in the year 2008.
-Multinational companies (like Microsoft) and a wide range of industries like shipping companies (e.g. Maersk) have shifted their regional as well as the world headquarters along with the distribution centers in Copenhagen.
+Being a service-oriented economy and the most important city of Denmark, Copenhagen was ranked 4th among the list of top 50 European cities of the future by Financial Times in 2008.
+Multinational companies (like Microsoft) and a wide range of industries like shipping companies (e.g. Maersk) have shifted their regional and world headquarters along with the distribution centres in Copenhagen.

-Cross-border activities over the Orsund region make it a heart for economic activity and commercial interactions with an increase in traffic.
-Commuting is done across the bridge for commercial purpose, for better job prospects, for seeking advanced education, for being a part of the fascinating culture, for enjoying night-life, for shopping and most of the times for availing the airport facilities.
+Cross-border activities over the Øresund region make it a heart for economic activity and commercial interactions with increased traffic.
+Commuting is done across the bridge for commercial purposes, for better job prospects, for seeking an advanced education, for being a part of the fascinating culture, enjoying the nightlife, shopping, and most of the time for availing the airport facilities.